This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 1. The Ordinary Soothing & Barrier Support Serum

-The Ordinary is the first skincare brand I got really into when I was about 20, now I’m 30 and they still make great products!
-However in the past few years I’ve sort of fallen out of love with them, aside from their squalane cleanser that I regularly recommend for double cleansing.
+The Ordinary is the first skincare brand I got really into when I was about 20.
+Now I’m 30, and they still make great products!
+However, in the past few years, I’ve sort of fallen out of love with them, aside from their squalane cleanser that I regularly recommend for double cleansing.

 Like most barrier repair products, it contains centella, madecassic and asiatic acid.
 What makes this one different is the addition of vitamin B12, which gives the serum its pink colour.
 This serum is great for preventing a compromised skin barrier, especially if you use a retinoid or acids regularly.